def-gthill/kenpali/kenpali-core.md

 ### group|group

-Groups a sequence of pairs by their first element.
+Groups a collection of pairs by their first element.

 Parameters:

-- `pairs` (_Sequence_): A sequence of pairs whose first element is the grouping key.
+- `pairs` (_Collection_): A collection of pairs whose first element is the grouping key.
 - `onGroup:` (_Function_, default `(x) => x`): A function to call on each group after assembling it.

 Returns: